 Be aware that co-workers may be on the lookout for bias.
 You never want a co-worker to think, "Joanne is just agreeing with Jose's plan because they're dating."
 Avoid sitting next to each other in meetings, having lunch together daily, or acting in general as a unit.
 Also, do not send personal messages using your work email or chat client.

 Office politics and hierarchy should be top-of-mind, particularly when it comes to office romances.
 Choosing an entanglement with a co-worker—especially one at a different seniority level—could dramatically affect your salary or movement within your company.

 Office relationships are particularly problematic if one partner manages or supervises the other.

 Your best bet is to avoid dating people you regularly and routinely work with.

 No matter how in love you feel, there should be no public displays of affection at work.
 Stick to the same professional behavior with your significant other at the workplace as you would have with any other co-worker.
 That means no holding hands, no kissing, no affectionate nicknames, and definitely no supply closet liaisons.

 Never, ever fight or argue at work.
 Any personal disagreements should be dealt with outside the office.
 This is another sign that colleagues will notice, and it may cause suspicion that your relationship is affecting your work.

-Agree at the beginning of the relationship how you will handle a potential breakup.
+Agree at the beginning of the relationship on how you will handle a potential breakup.
 Avoid a messy falling out.
-It isn't just you and your partner who are involved, it's your entire office and the future of the company's dating policy.
+It isn't just you and your partner who are involved.
+It's your entire office and the future of the company's dating policy.

 If you do decide that either of you needs to move on, do it on your terms.
 Start a job search before you have to—and don't give your love life as a reason for leaving when you interview for your next role.

 You may decide that your new relationship is more important to you than your current job.
 If the relationship does get serious, one member should strongly consider a new position outside the company.
 That way, you can separate your career paths from the relationship.